Unsolvable

 In this episode, Jake decides to take on an 8-year-old case that is deemed "unsolvable" and seeks Terry's help in solving it; Amy, planning a romantic vacation with her boyfriend Teddy, tries to obscure her true intentions from Holt; and Boyle, downcast after the end of his relationship, is told of a great secret.
 The episode was seen by an estimated 2.50 million household viewers and gained a 1.1/3 ratings share among adults aged 18–49, according to Nielsen Media Research.
 The episode received mostly positive reviews from critics, who praised Andy Samberg's performance.

 Plot

+In the cold open, the squad notices Holt's injured his wrist and speculate what could have led to it.
+Holt breaks them up and secretly tells Jake he hurt himself in a hula-hooping class only because he knows the rest of the precinct won't believe him.

 When Jake is allowed the weekend off because of a hot streak in solving cases, he decides to take on an 8-year old cold case that everyone believes is unsolvable.
 With the help of Sgt.
 Jeffords (Terry Crews), the two try to crack the case once and for all.
-Thanks to Jake pulling an all-nighter, he finally solves the case by figuring out the supposed murder victim isn't even dead.
+Despite coming across more dead ends than before, Jake refuses to give up the case, frustrating Jeffords.